OrasanuAna/OrasanuAna/README.md

 <!--
 - 🌍 I'm based in Bucharest
 -->
-Uite cum ar arăta descrierea actualizată:

----

-🌐 I invite you to explore my portfolio!
-[Ana-Maria Orășanu Portfolio](https://orasanuana.github.io/Ana-Maria_Orasanu_Portfolio/)

 ✉️ You can contact me at [orasanu.anamaria19@gmail.com](mailto:orasanu.anamaria19@gmail.com)
 🧠 I'm learning React and Next.js
 🤝 I'm open to collaborating on Front-end or Full Stack projects, especially in React or JavaScript.
 ⚡ Always eager to learn new technologies and work on innovative solutions.

----

-Ce părere ai? 😊
+🌐 I invite you to explore my portfolio!
+[Ana-Maria Orășanu Portfolio](https://orasanuana.github.io/Ana-Maria_Orasanu_Portfolio/)

 ---